GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 Piano Lessons with Greg Kaighin meets these needs because:
 - Relevant information is displayed clearly and is easily navigable.
-- The design of the site is based on user-stories and my own years of experience as piano teacher.
+- The design of the site is based on user-stories and my experience as piano teacher.

 ## User Stories